tweag/nickel/rfcs/003-nix-nickel.md

 - **Flakes**: new format for decentralized and composable packages.
 - **NixOS modules**: NixOS system configuration.

-In the long term, we aims at handling all those cases, but the scope of such an undertaking appears very large for a single RFC.
+In the long term, we aim at handling all those cases, but the scope of such an undertaking appears very large for a single RFC.
 We decide to focus on the first
 item: writing derivations and Nixpkgs-style packages.